HenriquesLab/DL4MicEverywhere/README.md

 ## Quickstart MacOs/Linux/Windows

-> ⚠️: **IMPORTANT:**
-> The GPU usage on Windows 10 machines is not working at this moment due to some TensorFlow and NVIDIA compatibility issues.
-This issue is under development (alternatives like conda are considered [here](https://github.com/HenriquesLab/DL4MicEverywhere/tree/Pass-to-conda)) and discussed [here](https://github.com/HenriquesLab/DL4MicEverywhere/issues/24).

 1. Download the ZIP file of the DL4MicEverywhere repository [here](https://github.com/HenriquesLab/DL4MicEverywhere/archive/refs/heads/main.zip) and unzip it.
 2. Double-click the launcher in the DL4MicEverywhere folder that has the same name as your system (e.g., `Windows_launch` for Windows operating systems).
+If this is the first time you run DL4MicEverywhere, we recommend you to follow [the provided steps](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/USER_GUIDE.md#run-dl4miceverywhere-for-the-first-time).
-A GUI will automatically pop up.
-3. Choose a notebook and run!
+3. A GUI will automatically pop up.
+Choose a notebook and run!

 With Docker, all dependencies are neatly bundled.
 Just launch and access deep learning workflows through an intuitive interface!